Ke'Bryan Hayes Player Props: Pirates vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 9.1 K/9, which ranks 11th in MLB.
+- The pitching staff for the Reds has a collective 9.3 K/9, the ninth-best in MLB.

-- The Reds have the 26th-ranked team ERA among all league pitching staffs (5.41).
+- The Reds have the 26th-ranked team ERA among all MLB pitching staffs (5.36).

-- Reds pitchers combine to rank 11th in baseball in home runs given up (20 total, 1.1 per game).
+- Reds pitchers combine to rank 16th in baseball in home runs allowed (22 total, 1.2 per game).

-- Weaver gets the call to start for the Reds, his first of the season.
+- Ashcraft (2-0 with a 1.42 ERA and 17 strikeouts in 19 2/3 innings pitched) gets the start for the Reds, his fourth of the season.

-- The 29-year-old right-hander last appeared Wednesday against the Tampa Bay Rays, when he came on in relief and went 2/3 innings.
+- His most recent time out was in relief on Thursday when the righty tossed 2/3 innings against the Pittsburgh Pirates while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.